-3.3.3 The pilot sites
+3.3.3 The pilot site

-Since September 2018, Sales-Lentz Autocars is running 3 autonomous shuttles on two sites:
+Since September 2018, Sales-Lentz is running 3 autonomous shuttles on two sites:

-- Pfaffenthal, a valley in the city of Luxembourg, where two shuttles run on a short track connecting the residential area of Pfaffenthal to the panoramic lift in Pfaffenthal that goes up to the city of Luxembourg.
-Services on this line started on 24.09.2018. - Contern, an industrial area located around 10km east of Luxembourg city, where one shuttle connects the train station of Contern-Sandweiler with "Campus Contern", a real estate development company.
+- Pfaffenthal, a valley in the city of Luxembourg, where two shuttles run on a short track connecting the train and funicular station of Pfaffenthal with the panoramic lift in Pfaffenthal that goes up to the city of Luxembourg.
+Services on this line started on 20.09.2018. - Contern, an industrial area located around 10km east of Luxembourg city, where one shuttle connects the train station of Contern-Sandweiler with "Campus Contern", a real estate development company.
 Services on this line started on 19.09.2018.